remix-run/history/README.md

 **Note:** You'll need to provide a `getUserConfirmation` function to use this feature with `createMemoryHistory` (see below).

+**Note:** `history.block` ( with the default confirmation dialog) does not work correctly on iOS, at least from version 12 on.
+The problem is that Safari on iOS does not display the dialog when calling `window.confirm`.
+Instead, `window.confirm` just returns `false`.
+For the `history` object this just indicates that the user did not want to navigate away.
+This can be solved by using a customized confirm dialog that does not use `window.confirm`, but for example a `react-modal` dialog instead.

 ### Customizing the Confirm Dialog

 By default, [`window.confirm`](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) is used to show prompt messages to the user.
 If you need to override this behavior (or if you're using `createMemoryHistory`, which doesn't assume a DOM environment), provide a `getUserConfirmation` function when you create your history object.